 A group of locked up men must decide which one among them, must face the executioner and lose their head.
-The remaining men will then be set free - but exiled and condemned to a harsh life where even there, they may, and probably will, parish in the colonies.
-Essentially death as well - only slower.
+The remaining men will then be set free - but exiled and condemned to a harsh life where even there, they'll probably parish in the colonies.
+Death only slower.
 The vote must be unanimous and even more?
 They only have one hour to decide.

 It's a true relief that Jeffrey Tenney managed to enlist such a talented cast.
-"Heads" is almost completely dialog driven, and given that it all takes place in one room - a couple bad deliveries really could have killed this movie.
+Why?
+Because "Heads" is almost completely dialog driven - and given that it all takes place in one room, a couple bad deliveries really could have killed this movie.
 Sure.
 Cramping everyone within a stone cell - of sorts - really adds a middle age flair to this film.
-But keeping us within these walls for over forty minutes could have been just as lethal as the axe man himself.
+But keeping us within these walls for over forty minutes, could have been just as lethal as the axe man himself.
 Thankfully, this troupe managed their lengthy dialog in a believable way.
-Their portrayal of Tenney's script not only kept this film watchable, but kept me interested enough to even care at all.
+Their portrayal of Tenney's script not only kept this film watchable, but kept me interested enough to actually care.
 However, even fantastic acting couldn't change this movies biggest problem.
 The length.

 This film is almost forty five minutes and all of it - takes place in a small room.
 No furnishings save a stump and some chains.
-No visual eye candy at all really.
-Only a few slit windows and stone walls - that are actually pretty damn cool for the first ten minutes or so.
-However, even with some good acting under it's belt, that's not enough to keep "Heads" from getting... well... tedious.
-Movies are meant to be a visual experience.
-Need I write more?
+No real visual eye candy at all.
+Only a few slit windows and the stone walls - that are actually pretty damn cool for the first ten minutes or so.
+However, even with some good acting under it's belt, that's not enough to keep "Heads" from getting... well... slightly winded.

-The lack of scenery however, is not the main reason I found this film quite long.
-The same thing I complimented the cast with above, is also the main reason this film can drag on.
-The dialog.
+The lack of scenery however, is not the main reason I found this film a little too long.
+It's the same thing I complimented the cast with above, the dialog.
 Or more to the point, the over-use of it.
 I don't mean it's acted bad, or even written bad.
 It's the general amount and the fact that most of it really wasn't needed.
 "Heads" repeats itself.
 A lot.
 Perhaps that's not even the right way to put it... maybe writing that a lot of unneeded content is present would be a better fit.
 In my humble opinion, this same movie - this same story - could have been done in fifteen or twenty minutes.
 There were very few points of discussion, that I found to be relevant to the progression of the film.
 Let me explain.

 I've awarded "Heads" a three star rating.
-Initially, after watching, I had decided on a two and a half star review.
-Yet the fact I did manage to watch the movie in one sitting proves one thing.
 The cast kept things interesting enough to get me through the environmental repetition.
-Watching the changes in these people, through the cast portrayals, kept me interested.
-Even if a little drained when it was all over.
+Watching the changes in these people, through the cast portrayals, was a definite highlight.
 As I wrote above, had "Heads" been considerably shorter... you get the idea.